 - Osteopathy searches for and treats the cause of pain and dysfunction of the system.
 This is different to many other forms of therapy that focus only on alleviating the symptoms.
 By eliminating the cause of the problem, reoccurrence is prevented.

-- Osteopathic manual treatment reduces pain and improves function of the body by decreasing tensions and restrictions in your muscles, joints and organs.
+- Osteopathic manual treatment reduces pain and can help improve function of the body by decreasing tensions and restrictions in your muscles, joints and organs.

 - The body has an ability to heal itself and auto-regulate when faced with illness.
 Osteopathy assists the body to activate this mechanism when it is unable due to the nature of the injury or other factors.